ipfs/in-web-browsers/ADDRESSING.md

 ### Paths

-Outside of browser context, and in cases when site isolation does not matter, a gateway can expose IPFS namespaces as regular URL paths under a single origin:
+Outside of browser context, and in cases when site isolation does not matter (see [security WARNING](https://docs.ipfs.io/how-to/address-ipfs-on-web/#path-gateway)), a gateway can expose IPFS namespaces as regular URL paths under a single origin:

     https://{gateway-host}/ipfs/{cid}/path/to/resource
     https://{gateway-host}/ipns/{libp2p-key-or-fqdn}/path/to/resource